udexon/GOEHDOM/README.md

 ### Goal Oriented Open Ended Homoiconic Document Model

-Goal oriented homoiconic model for artificial intelligence: Improving war games incrementally to achieve human level artificial intelligence
+-- A Goal oriented homoiconic model for artificial intelligence: Improving war games incrementally to achieve human level artificial intelligence

-Goal Oriented Open Ended Homoiconic Document Model (GOEHDOM) (think "Gotham city" in Batman)
+### Automated Maintenance of War Games

 -- How may we automate the improvement of war games?

-We believe this concise and well defined question encapsulate the roadmap towards achieving human level artificial intelligence.
+We believe this concise and well defined question encapsulates the roadmap towards achieving human level artificial intelligence.

 We invite readers to consider this possibility: